Blockspace Under Pressure: An Analysis of Spam MEV on High-Throughput Blockchains: Analysis with Random Ordering

 \subsection{Welfare, Revenue, and Externality Analysis}

 We next study how the metrics in \cref{subsec:metrics} vary with the design parameters.
-To assess the impact of spam, we complement this analysis with a comparison between two worlds evaluated at the same parameter values: (1) the realized world with spam, and (2) a counterfactual world without spam.
+To assess the impact of spam, we compare two worlds evaluated at the same parameter values: (1) the realized world with spam, and (2) a counterfactual world without spam.
 Holding parameters fixed isolates the effect of spam on users, validators, and the cost of the blockchain to process blocks.
 Our analysis here, especially on welfare and externality, provides the quantities needed later for choosing blockchain parameters wisely.
-The comparison with the counterfactual spam-free world reveals which parameter regimes suffer the most from spam.